|►||Academic Services Home|

 At the end of your program, it will be time for you to schedule your written and oral exams with your Supervisory Committee.
 This is one of the easier and more routine tasks in the end game, but it is important that you should start on this process no later than the beginning of your last quarter.
 The way to proceed is to work “backwards”:

-Contact Paula Milligan and determine what is the latest date on which you can complete the Oral exam under Graduate School rules and submit the Warrant (see below) to Paula.
+Contact Paula Milligan and determine the latest date on which you can complete the Oral exam under Graduate School rules.
 Your oral exam cannot be scheduled any later than that date, and you should try to schedule it at least a day before this date.

 The next step is to find a date, time and room for the oral exam that is going to be possible for you and all three of your committee members.
 This is the only date and time of the exam process on which all four of you must be present, so it is the trickiest to schedule—and you have to find a room available for that date and time.
 The easiest way to start may be to find out 3 or 4 times that will work for your committee chair, and then send out these choices in an email to the other committee members and see which choice(s) is possible for all three.